Tempting as it might be, don’t.

 These are oversimplifications of many variations on the same basic question.

 People want to hack into other people’s accounts, or even their own, for a variety of reasons.
-Some sound perfectly legitimate.
+Some are perfectly legitimate.
 Others, not so much.
 And others are just blatant attempts at theft, harassment, or revenge.

 My answer is always the same.

-No. Just … no
+No. Just… no

 For the record, my answer is no.